kristerkari/react-native-svg-transformer/README.md

 Read more about the configuration options: [Configuring SVGR](https://github.com/smooth-code/svgr/blob/master/website/src/pages/docs/configuration-files.mdx) and [SVGR options](https://github.com/smooth-code/svgr/blob/master/website/src/pages/docs/options.mdx).

-For example, if you want to change SVG image's fill color from `red` to `currentColor` (keep in mind that this fill be used for all SVG images in your app).
+For example, if you want to change SVG image's fill color from `red` to `currentColor` (keep in mind that this will be used for all SVG images in your app).

 `.svgrrc`